idaholab/moose/docs/content/documentation/systems/Dampers/framework/MaxIncrement.md

 # MaxIncrement
 !syntax description /Dampers/MaxIncrement

-The `MaxIncrement` damper limits the change of a variable from one nonlinear step to the next.
+The `MaxIncrement` damper limits the change of a variable from one nonlinear iteration to the following iteration.
+A smaller value set as the `max_increment` will results in more nonlinear steps.

 ## Example Input Syntax